arg0NNY/BetterAnimations/docs/reference/snippet.md

 ### `key`

-A string containing the identifier of the snippet.
+A string representing the identifier of the snippet.

 ### `params`